Edmonds College Logo

 SHS 228: Case Management In Addiction Treatment

 Introduces mandated requirements for case management and treatment planning responsibilities; including writing initial and ongoing service plans, record keeping, clinical notes, discharge planning, and patient advocacy.
 Includes an overview of care coordination with various funding sources and public agencies.
 This course, in conjunction with SHS 227, addresses the educational content specified in WAC 246-811-030 (3 d, f, h, i, j, q, r, v and w).
-Prerequisite(s): Prerequisite: SHS 227.
+Prerequisite(s): SHS 227.

 Course Level Objectives